marcoscaa/chem264/week3/README.md

 K_POINTS {gamma}
 ```

+The `CELL_PARAMETERS` card explicitly defines the three lattice vectors of the simulation box in Å, forming a 10 Å cubic supercell.
+This replaces the `ibrav`/`celldm` approach and makes the cell geometry immediately visible in the input file.
 The molecule is placed at the center of the box using the experimental geometry (O-H bond = 0.9572 Å, H-O-H angle = 104.52°).
 Since this is a gas-phase molecule (non-periodic), only the Γ-point is needed for k-point sampling.

 ---